ABOUT EARTHLY MIRAGE (2010-2021):

 White Constructions (2015-Present) considers the arbitrary and deliberate construction of race in the United States and its negative effects on black and brown people.
 The series analyzes race as a deliberate social construct created by those in power to subjugate non-white people while critiquing the influential construction and deconstruction of language and its impact on human experiences.
 The symbolic and imaginary constructs in White Constructions challenge the viewer to reconsider and reconstruct their personal and political relationship to race and how it informs their interactions with others.

-Hoesy Corona (Tulsa, OK and Baltimore, MD) is an emerging and uncategorized queer Mexican artist living and working in the United States.
+Hoesy Corona (Baltimore, MD) is a queer Latinx artist living and working in the United States.
 He makes work across a variety of media spanning installation, performance, and video.
-He is a recent Halcyon Arts Lab Fellow 2017-2018 in Washington, DC, and a Tulsa Artist Fellow 2019 & 2020 in Tulsa, OK.
-He creates otherworldly narratives centering marginalized individuals in society by exploring a process based practice that investigates what it means to be a queer Latinx immigrant in a place where there are few.
-He choreographs large scale performances and installations that oftentimes silently confront and delight viewers with some of the most pressing issues of our time.
+He creates fabulated narratives centering marginalized individuals in society by exploring what it means to be a queer Latinx immigrant in a place where there are few.
+He choreographs large scale performances and installations that oftentimes confront and delight viewers with some of the most pressing issues of our time.
 Reoccurring themes of queerness, race/class/gender, nature, isolation, celebration, and the climate crisis are present throughout his work.
-Hoesy has exhibited widely in galleries, museums, and public spaces in the United States and abroad.
-His colorful sculptural works fitted to the human body have been presented at The Hirshhorn Museum and Sculpture Garden, AHHA Tulsa, Transformer DC, The Baltimore Museum of Art, The Walters Art Museum, Gilcrease Museum, and The Reach at The Kennedy Center.
-His research has been supported by various regional and national grants, including The MAP Fund Grant, The Maryland State Arts Council Individual Artist Award, Baker Artist Award, The Ruby’s Artist Grant, and The Andy Warhol Foundation Grit Fund Grant among others.
-In recent years Hoesy has been in residence at Ox-Box School of Art, Washington College Kohl Gallery Residency, and The Merriweather District Artist in Residence.
+Hoesy has exhibited widely in galleries, museums, and public spaces in the US and abroad.
+His colorful sculptural works fitted to the human body have been presented at The Hirshhorn Museum, The Watermill Center, The Baltimore Museum of Art, Transformer DC, The Walters Art Museum, OK Contemporary, Gilcrease Museum, and at The Kennedy Center.
+His research has been supported by various regional and national grants including The MAP Fund, The Maryland State Arts Council Individual Artist Award, The Ruby’s Artist Grant, Baker Artist Award, and The Andy Warhol Foundation Grit Fund Grant among others.
+He has completed fellowships at Halcyon Arts Lab and the Tulsa Artist Fellowship.
+In recent years Hoesy has been in residence at The Nicholson Project’s Artist Residency, Ox-Box School of Art, Washington College Kohl Gallery Residency, and The Merriweather District Artist in Residence.
 In 2020 he was the recipient of The Municipal Art Society of Baltimore Artist Travel Prize.